Gabrielkaos/ChessEngineGoobC/README.md

 I've tested it in windows and it works, don't know in Linux.

 ## About
+* all in the comments in main.c in the code

 ## Future plans
 * Addind a **NNUE**(I'm still trying to understand how NNUE works, I might be able to understand it in maybe 6 years.)